 2. Practices.
 Developed by staff members and approved by department heads to provide information and assistance to the various department members to effectively and correctly complete their work.

-The approved procedures will be approved by senior management team and published in both paper and electronic forms, along with the policies.
+Procedures will be approved by the senior management team and published in electronic format along with the policies.

-The approved practices will be approved by the department head and posted on the department’s web page for their own private use.
+Practices will be approved by the department head and posted on the department’s web page for its own private use.